shazraz/Traffic-Sign-Classifier/writeup.md

 | 41      | End of no passing                                  | Y                  |        |        |         |         |           |
 | 42      | End of no passing by vehicles over 3.5 metric tons | Y                  |        |        |         |         |           |

 The following histogram shows a result of basic augmentation with a number of under-represented labels being passed in for augmentation.
+The size of the new training set is now 41458 images compared to the earlier 34799 images.
 It is seen that while some labels (i.e. 17, 26, 33, 34, 39) are somewhat more represented, additional augmentation is required.

 ![alt text][image4]